maroda/sounding.com/content/blog/2025/11-05-flowforincidents/index.md

 **Architecture for Flow** does not ignore incidents.
 The penultimate chapter calls on us to lean into building a "Learning organization with continuous shared learning & experimentation".
 This is the best way to describe what we want during and after incidents.
 Several things feed into this concept: the Wardley doctrinal principals, Enabling teams, good collaboration with domain experts for design, inter-team collaboration, "Safety II" thinking, Generative culture, and (my favorite) Community of Practice.

-{{< figure align="right" width=500 src="oncall-wm.png" alt="Wardley Map of an Incident Management system on a Platform Team" >}}
+{{< figure align="right" src="oncall-wm.png" alt="Wardley Map of an Incident Management system on a Platform Team" >}}

 ## Flow for Reliability

 The place for Incident Management in **Architecture for Flow** is in the Platform Team.
 The reason why I think it's important to call out is because this is one area where ambiguity exists all the time.
-Personal preferences of the current Director or VP can directly and _immediately_ affect how incident management is run at an organization if it isn't strongly owned and supported.
 Unlike the other systems this team runs, the Platform of Incident Management requires more inter-team collaboration and coordination, typically grouped around incidents, but hopefully also regular get-togethers for learning.

 Provided a strong Incident Platform, Stream-Aligned Teams can run incidents themselves.
 The Platform Team decides when the Incident Command on-call (open to anyone who wants to do it across the whole company, or some orgs have the luxury of a dedicated team) is brought in to run things.
 Incident Investigators are also on the Platform Team, they do not respond to incidents (except their own), and are the owners of the analysis and post-incident reviews.